tototomate123/tuwunel/docs/configuration.md

 the config file to used.
 Conduit's environment variables are supported for backwards compatibility.

+> [!IMPORTANT]
+> It is bad practice to uncomment default options without changing them.
+Many
+> defaults are updated by developers as features evolve and can be essential
+> to expected server function.

 ## Option commandline flag

 Tuwunel supports setting individual config options in TOML format from the